How to Choose the Right Email Service Provider (ESP)

 4. How many emails do I send?

 This will influence the cost of your email marketing and tell you what your budget is.
 For the answer take a look at the size of your database and how frequently you send emails.
-If you’ve got an existing supplier check out your current send volumes.
+If you’ve got an existing supplier, look at your current send volumes.

 And don’t forget to look at your business as a whole – customer service, marketing and operations might all send emails.
 Pool your usage together – the more you send through one provider the cheaper your rate per email will be.